 The digital image format of Lip-Philtrum Guides 1 and 2 are displayed below.
 They come with a frontal and 3/4 view of the lips and philtrums.
 The 3/4 view images help to further portray the distinctions beween the 5 philtrum ranks.
 The frontal photos are used to rank lip thinness.
 The frontal and 3/4 view photos are used to rank philtrum smoothness.
 These digital images are intended to be loaded on a smartphone or computer tablet; devices that are small enough to hold next to the patient's face when you measure their features.

 Please do not print these digital images.
 Printing will invalidate the digital Lip-Philtrum Guides.
-If you print the digital guides, I cannot assure your printer will provide the required image quality to ensure the tool's validity.
+If you print the digital guides, we cannot assure your printer will provide the required image quality to ensure the tool's validity.
 For example, there are very subtle differences between the Rank 4 and Rank 5 philtrums.
 Not all printers will capture this subtle difference.
 The images are also invalidated if the height-to-length ratio of the Guide is altered.
 The square printed on the digital guide helps ensure the height-to-length ratio of the Guide is correct.
 If the square looks retangular in shape, the aspect ratio of the Guide has been altered rendering the guide invalid.

 The Laminated Format of Lip-Philtrum Guides 1 and 2.